Cyclenerd/veloherodown/README.md

 # veloherodown

 Create a local copy of your [Velo Hero](https://www.velohero.com/) data.

 ![Velo Hero Logo](https://www.velohero.com/static/touchicon.png)

-This Go application creates an export of your recorded activities at Velo Hero.
+This command line application creates an export of your recorded activities to Velo Hero.

 The first time all the files are downloaded.
 For further calls only changes and new files are downloaded.

 The export is stored in your chosen format(s): `JSON`, `PWX`, `CSV`, `GPX`, `KML`, or `TCX`.

 The JSON file contains all the details except the comments of other users.
 The PWX file also has many details and can be processed by [Golden Cheetah](http://www.goldencheetah.org/).
 The filename is the ID of the activity (`https://app.velohero.com/workouts/show/<ID>`).